MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-get-started-exact-data-match-test.md

 ## Next step

-You EDM based custom SIT are ready for use in data loss prevention policies.
+You EDM based custom SIT is ready for use in data loss prevention policies.

 - [Create, test, and tune a DLP policy](create-test-tune-dlp-policy.md#create-test-and-tune-a-dlp-policy)